TMS for Exposure Therapy Resistant OCD (TETRO)

 Intervention (if applicable): Low frequency (1 Hz) rTMS to the pre-SMA (compared to sham rTMS to the pre-SMA) as adjuvant treatment to ERP, 4 times/week for at least 5 weeks (20 sessions), with optional extension phase of 1 or 2 weeks (maximum of 28 sessions in total)

-• Clinical Global Impression (CGI) improvement scale
+• The Clinical Global Impression (CGI) severity scale

 • Anxiety, measured using the Beck Anxiety Inventory (BAI) and a VAS; following the same procedure and rationale as for depression.

-• Patient adherence to treatment protocol, as measured using the Patient Exposure and Response Prevention Adherence Scale (PEAS)
+• Patient adherence to treatment protocol, as measured using the Patient Exposure and Response Prevention Adherence Scale (PEAS) and its relationship to treatment outcome.
+This scale is carried out by the therapists as part of usual treatment.

 Study Type